 How long does it take to grow?

-You should see areas starting to germinate in about 10-14 days and be able to perform the first mowing in about 4-6 weeks.
-Full lawn is established in 5-6 months.
+Keep as much traffic as possible off of the newly seeded areas for the first 6 weeks.
 You must continue to water it and fertilize it to bring it to full establishment, just watering until it germinates is not enough!

 Should I throw down my own seed before you come out?